 You can garnish your dish with cilantro, sesame seeds, green onion, and peanuts.
 When you use the correct ratios, you’ll love this recipe!

 Why is this kelp noodles recipe good for you?

 Most people love this sprouts kelp and noodles recipe since it’s much healthier compared to traditional pad thai.

 Also, this doesn’t compromise the flavor of the recipe.

 - Kelp noodles have 0% sugar, protein, cholesterol, and fat.
 Per serving, they have 1g of carbohydrates, 1g of fiber, and 35mg of sodium.
 This recipe can give you up to 15% of your daily calcium requirements, as well as 4% of your daily iron requirements in every serving.

 - Almond butter is an excellent way to improve your almond consumption.
-It has several health benefits, thanks to the exceptional nutritional profile.
-This included fiber, healthy fats, cooper.
-Calcium, magnesium, and vitamin E.
+It has several health benefits, thanks to its exceptional nutritional profile.
+This included fiber, healthy fats, copper, calcium, magnesium, and vitamin E.

 - Bean sprouts, on the other hand, have vitamins B and C, and protein.
 They provide an excellent source of folate.

 You can get raw kelp noodles very easily here from Amazon:

 - Sauce pan (for the optional sauce)